 How Effective Is CBD Oil?

-In our bodies, the endocannabinoid system works to promote and maintain homeostasis — a state where everything functions optimally.
-It works irrespective of our external environment so that changes or fluctuations do not affect our normal body balance.
+In our bodies, the endocannabinoid system promotes and maintains homeostasis — a state where everything functions optimally.
+It works irrespective of our external environment, so changes or fluctuations do not affect our normal body balance.